red-deer/candidate-evaluations-pair-programming/README.md

-# CandidateEvaluations
+# Candidate Evaluations through Pair Programming

-## This is where you will find the code that we use for our Devs and Devops interviews.
+## This is where you will find the code that we use for our Devs pair programming.

-* There is a DevOps test in confluence: https://reddeer.atlassian.net/wiki/spaces/EN/pages/1247215622/DevOps+Code+Test
+## For homework-type of interviews, see candidate-evaluations-home